conan-io/conan-center-index/docs/review_process.md

 - Author is a [beta user](https://github.com/conan-io/conan-center-index/issues).
 - Author has signed CLA.
-- PR is not a Draft or WIP
+- PR is not a Draft or WIP.
 - PR has a green status (successful build)
 - PR doesn't have merge conflicts with `master` branch
 - PR has 3 approved reviews (rule described above)